TheMaverickProgrammer/Swoosh/README.md

 C++14

 ## Optional
-Includes visual studio project but will work on other operating systems as long as it has C++14 support
+Includes visual studio project but not needed.
+Source code will work on other operating systems as long as it has C++14 support.
+You will need to provide your own build scripts to run the project.
+Swoosh header files require _zero_ building.

 # Video
 Click the gif for the full video!